ding-lab/importGDC/README.md

 ### Start download

+NOTE: see below for downloads on compute1

-`20_start_download.sh` will start download of all UUIDs.
+`echo dat/UUID-download.dat | 20_start_download.sh -` will start download of all UUIDs.
 There are a number of flags to review and modify this download
 * `-d` will perform a dry run, to examine commands without running them
 * `-1` stops execution after one UUID is processed, can be combined with `-d`
 * `-J N` will perform N downloads in parallel, and can significantly speed up downloads
 * By default, this step will download all UUIDs in `dat/UUID-download.dat`.
 Alternatively, UUIDs can be specified as command line arguments, or read from stdin if the argument is `-`.
 * `-h` will list complete set of options

+#### Start download on compute1 (new)

+In order to run for >24 hrs compute1, the download job (step 20, src/start_downloads.sh) must be started in a non-interactive session.
+This is performed as step 25, which wraps the call to `src/start_downloads.sh` within a non-interactive bsub call.
+Then, `start_downloads` proceeds as normal, looping over all UUIDs and launching a bsub download command for each.

+One complication with this approach is that it is no longer possible to pass UUIDs on command line to step 25.
+Instead, list of UUIDs to download is generated prior to this step and defined in step 25.

+To summarize, on compute1 run `25_start_download_docker.sh` instead of `20_start_download.sh`.

 ### Evaluate progress